Zerquix18/zerquix18/README.md

 #### Growth Acceleration Partners (current)

+* In a cross-team collaboration, developed the Expense Tracking feature for the ZenBusiness mobile app.
+This caused a 10x increase in active users who could now categorize their expenses on the go.
+As part of the GraphQL layer, I was one of the main links between the two teams.
+* Developed and implemented an "Onboarding" feature to improve user engagement with ZB$ Pro.
+Designed and architected the front-end while ensuring seamless integration with the backend.

 #### MethodExists

 MethodExists is a web development company based in Calgary, AB, Canada.
 As a full stack engineer, I worked on several projects from the original idea to production.
 Some of those projects are: